Alex Jones and Infowars test the limit of free speech on the internet

 •See All

-Discuss: Infowars and Alex Jones test limits of free speech on Twitter, Facebook, YouTube, Apple
+Discuss: Infowars, Alex Jones are testing the limits of free speech on Twitter, Facebook, YouTube, Apple

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.